 - To increase knowledge and understanding of disease and disease progress in order to improve patient treatments and outcomes.

-The Oxford Radcliffe Biobank is funded by the University of Oxford, the Oxford Biomedical Research Centre (BRC) Digital Pathology theme, Cancer Research UK (CRUK) Oxford Cancer Centre, National Institute for Health Research, Thames Valley and South Midlands Clinical Research Network (NIHR CRN) and NIHR Research Capability Funding (NIHR RCF).
+The Oxford Radcliffe Biobank is funded by the University of Oxford, the Oxford Biomedical Research Centre (BRC) Digital Pathology theme, Cancer Research UK (CRUK) Oxford Cancer Centre, National Institute for Health and Care Research Thames Valley and South Midlands Clinical Research Network (NIHR CRN) and NIHR Research Capability Funding (NIHR RCF).

 The governance structure of ORB comprises an operational management team, a tissue access committee and a Risk Management committee.